gshanemiller/reinvent/doc/static_route_packet_design.md

 Suppose switch#1 has a 12Mb buffer, 25Gbps bandwidth, and an average 6us RTT in its subnet.
 Now consider a distinct sender/receiver host pair `(a1, a2)` in subnet#1.
 Ideally `a1` would transmit data to `a2` at the switch's bandwidth capacity.
 Assume host box NICs equal or exceed the switch's bandwidth.
 Once `a2` gets data it transmits `ACKs` to `a1`.
 So after the first packet of the first message from `a1` is on the wire, it'll require 6us to get an `ACK` by assumption for that message.
 While `a1` awaits `ACKs` its shoving data on the wire.

-The amount of un-ACK'd data in the pipeline between `(a1, a2)` is called the BDP (Bandwidth Delay Product) regardless of whether it's on the wire or in the switch.
+The amount of un-ACK'd data in the pipeline between `(a1, a2)` is called the BDP (Bandwidth Delay Product) no matter if it's on the wire, in the switch, or processing in the receiver.
 So starting at time `t=0us` when the switch is empty and there's no I/O until `t=6us=RTT` the BDP is ~19Kb:

 ```
 BDP = bandwidth * RTT